apache/doris/docs/en/administrator-guide/running-profile.md

 #### `OLAP_SCAN_NODE`

 The `OLAP_SCAN_NODE` is responsible for specific data scanning tasks.
-One `OLAP_SCAN_NODE` will generate one or more `OlapScanner` threads.
+One `OLAP_SCAN_NODE` will generate one or more `OlapScanner`.
 Each Scanner thread is responsible for scanning part of the data.

 Some or all of the predicate conditions in the query will be pushed to `OLAP_SCAN_NODE`.
 Some of these predicate conditions will continue to be pushed down to the storage engine in order to use the storage engine's index for data filtering.
 The other part will be kept in `OLAP_SCAN_NODE` to filter the data returned from the storage engine.